aurora-codes/ipfs-scripts/README.md

 automated tasks for local ipfs node + network/gateways

-run apps w/ python in ubuntu focal cli environment
+run apps w/ python and bash in ubuntu focal cli environment

-depends on ipfs-go, snap/apt packages, py modules, json data, and select binaries, as noted inline.
+depends on ipfs-go, some snap/apt/pip packages, json data and select binaries, as noted inline.